Yfyangd/SPA/README.md

 ```SPA_Net.py``` is the overall network architecture of SP&A-Net.
 Please refer section 3.4 of this paper.

 ```SP&A-Net-Test-Run.ipynb``` is in the form of a Jupyter Notebook as a simple display with CIFAR-10 as the training object.

-## Contribution
-In addition, this research won the TSMC 2020 machine learning competition champion.
-It has achieved substantial improvement in the semicondoctor industry.